RedPointGlobal/RPI-Realtime-Plugin-Example/README.md

 Geolocation plugins only require a plugin class.

 Once the plugin is compliled, the dll can be mounted on the realtime containers.
-Any configuration settings are set using either appsettings.overrides.json files or more commonly environment variables.
-Examples of both can be found in the example project.
+Any configuration settings are defined in the ```values.yaml``` located in our [RPI Helm Chart](https://github.com/RedPointGlobal/redpoint-rpi)

 ## Plugin Types